Six Advantages of NAFTA

 The Hidden Benefits of NAFTA

 The North American Free Trade Agreement created the world’s largest free trade area of 450 million people.
-It's an economic powerhouse of $23.46 trillion in gross domestic product.
+It's an economic powerhouse of $23.72 trillion in gross domestic product.
 It links the economies of the United States, Canada, and Mexico.
-The U.S. economy is worth $19.
-3 trillion; Canada, $1.76 trillion; and Mexico, $2.4 trillion.
+As of 2017, the U.S. economy was worth $19.49 trillion; Canada, $1.77 trillion; and Mexico, $2.46 trillion.
 NAFTA's trade area produces more than the 28 countries in the European Union.

 1. Quadrupled Trade

-During that time, the United States increased its exports of goods to the other two from $142 billion to $525 billion.
-That's a third of its total exports.
-Canada, with exports at $282 billion, and Mexico, at $243 billion, were the top two U.S. export markets in 2017.
-Imports from Canada worth $300 billion and Mexico at $314 billion increased from $151 billion in 1993 to $614 billion.
-That's 26 percent of total U.S. goods imports.
+During that time, the United States increased its exports of goods to the other two from $142 billion to $564 billion.
+That's 34% of its total exports, making Canada and Mexico its top two export markets.
+It shipped $299 billion to Canada and $265 billion to Mexico.

 NAFTA boosted trade by eliminating all tariffs between the three countries.
 It also created agreements on international rights for business investors.
 That reduced the cost of commerce.
 It spurs investment and growth, especially for small businesses.